montrealelixir/website/README.md

   * Promote the Elixir community in Montreal
   * Inform the community members about events and new content
-  * Provide an opportunity to to learn about Elixir and Phoenix by contributing to an open source project
+  * Provide an opportunity to learn about Elixir and Phoenix by contributing to an open source project

 ## Getting started